azarketa/Thermodynamics-theoretical-pills/source/Characterization_of_substances.md

 * Substances define the physical basis of thermodynamic systems; their composition and phase determine how they behave and transform.
 * The **State Postulate** specifies how many independent variables are required to describe a system completely.
 * For **simple compressible systems**, two independent intensive properties (commonly $p$, $v$, and $T$) are sufficient.
-* Expressing one of these properties as a function of the other two gives the **equation of state**, the mathematical link between measurable quantities.
+* Expressing one of these properties as a function of the other two gives the **EOS**, the mathematical link between measurable quantities.
-* These principles provide the foundation for the study of {ref}`Models of Gases<sec_models_gases>`, where specific functional forms of the equation of state are introduced.
+* These principles provide the foundation for the study of {ref}`Models of Gases<sec_models_gases>`, where specific functional forms of the EOS are introduced.